appscode/blog/content/post/openshift/index.md

 mysql -uroot -p${MYSQL_ROOT_PASSWORD}
  ```
 Now we have entered into the MySQL CLI and we can create and delete as we want.
-let's create a database and create a table called MyGuests:
+let's create a database and create a test table called MyGuests:
 ```bash
 mysql> create database testdb;
 mysql> show databases;